 I have a basket in my office that is nice and big and bonus…has a lid!
 Oh, I just love hidden clutter!
 Haha!
 You can find my favorite basket here.

-Each day as paper comes into my home I will put papers that need my attention in that basket.
+Each day as papers come into my home, I will put papers that need my attention in that basket.
 Then on Sundays, I will spend some time on my comfy couch with my basket, pen, and stack of post-it notes.
-I will go through every single piece of paper and either take care of it now or make notes on a post-it and schedule that task on my planner for the upcoming week.
+I will go through every piece of paper and either take care of it now or make notes on a post-it and schedule that task on my planner for the upcoming week.

-Since I have implemented the Sunday Basket I have removed 90% of my paper clutter and cleared off just about every surface in my home.
+Since I implemented the Weekly Planning Basket, I have removed 90% of my paper clutter and cleared off just about every surface in my home.

 Try it, I promise….you will like it!!

 #1.
-Have a home for your things and put them away as soon as you are done with them.
+Have a home for your things and put them away as soon as you finish them.

 #2.
 Use baskets in each room to hold your clutter until later.

 #3.
-Always take care of clothes, dishes, toys, and trash right away.
+Always take care of clothes, dishes, toys, and trash immediately.

 #4.
 Use a Sunday Basket to eliminate all paper clutter and never miss a bill payment again!

-Have a plan and stick to it so before you know it clutter is a thing of the past.
-Let’s conquer that surface clutter!!
+Have a plan and stick to it so that before you know it, clutter is a thing of the past.
+Now you can use this game plan to conquer your surface clutter for good.